Skip to main content

 ul-hero-calling.md — the old order of Called heroesAn organized order predated the current erareferenced onceA single ruin or relic alludes to the order; the order is not named in Game 1

-ul-hero-calling.md — heroes carry a divine signature partially shielded by the ShroudWhy Called heroes are recognizable to divine perception but obscured to demon sighthiddenNot surfaced in Game 1
+ul-hero-calling.md — Called heroes carry a divine signature partially shielded by the ShroudWhy cleanly Called heroes are recognizable to divine perception but obscured to demon sighthiddenNot surfaced in Game 1

-ul-hero-calling.md — delayed / partial Calling pattern tied to a Wardheart pullA mortal may be drawn toward a Wardheart without a clean hero-markhintedThe Game 1 protagonist's arrival suggests this pattern; neither the mechanism nor a settled term is narrated
+ul-hero-calling.md — delayed or anchor-pulled arrival pattern without a clean divine markA mortal may be drawn toward a Wardheart without a clean hero-mark; the internal label and taxonomy stay hiddenhintedThe Game 1 protagonist's arrival suggests this pattern; neither the mechanism nor the Corebound term is narrated

 ul-hero-calling.md — whether a hero can refuse the CallingWhether refusal is possiblehiddenNot surfaced in Game 1